A brilliant Xl of Barcelona players aged 23 or under: Pedri, Gavi, Fati…

 Pedri’s performances for club and country saw him rewarded with the Golden Boy award in 2021, becoming the first Barcelona player since Lionel Messi to win the prize.

-He has already made over 20 appearances in all competitions and is being compared to his current boss and near-namesake Xavi.
+He made 47 appearances in all competitions and is being compared to his current boss and near-namesake Xavi.

 “The way he plays the game is spectacular and he has ambition and personality,” Xavi said in December 2021.
 “He is the future of this club.
 But not only him, also Araujo, Balde, Nico, Abde [Ezzalzouli].